-Direct Attachment, to object(s) in motion the Possibilities are Nearly Limitless
+Direct Attachment to object(s) in motion; the Possibilities are

-The module can directly attach to nearly any surface, including existing lab equiptment, to capture data for whatever is in motion, so there's no reliance on line-of-sight readings.
-The module's motion measurement equipment is self-contained, so it's not tethered to a computer.
-This freedom gives you nearly limitless potential so that… if you moves, you can measure it!
+The Module can directly attach to nearly any surface, including existing lab equipment, to capture data for whatever is in motion, so there's no reliance on line-of-sight readings.
+The Module's motion measurement equipment is self-contained, so it's not tethered to a computer.
+This freedom gives you nearly limitless potential so that … if you moves, you can measure it!